This data will help the government monitor the impact of coronavirus (COVID-19) on settings, focus support more effectively and keep children safe.

 Submit the educational settings status form by 2pm, every day.

 This is to allow the Department for Education (DfE) to use the data on the same day.
 If you cannot meet the 2pm deadline, submit the form as soon as you can.
 Data submitted after the deadline may not be included in DfE daily figures.

-From Friday 1 October, the form will move from daily reporting to weekly to reduce the time schools and colleges spend completing it.
-This will be kept under review, and should the national situation require, daily reporting may be reinstated.
+From Friday 1 October, the form will continue with daily reporting.
+This will be kept under review, and we will move to weekly reporting when the national situation allows.

 See more information about who needs to submit the form.

 You can get help if you have problems while using the form.